 Column Chart Vs Bar Chart

-The question arises, why use bar chart if there is no difference in column chart and bar chart apart from orientation.
+The question arises, why to use a bar chart if there is no difference in column chart and bar chart apart from orientation.

-The bar chart is mostly used, when the labels are long and important.
-If you have long descriptive labels as in above images, the column chart will not be useful.
+The bar chart is mostly used when the labels are long and important.
+If you have long descriptive labels as in the above images, the column chart will not be useful.
 It will be hard to read.

-Another reason is look and feel.
-Every chart has it look and feel, so does bar chart.
-Bar chart gives the feel of forward progress while column chart give vertical progress.
+Another reason is to look and feel.
+Every chart has its look and feel, so does the bar chart.
+The bar chart gives the feel of forwarding progress while the column chart gives vertical progress.

 You can read this article to get creative ideas with bar and other chart types.